LusunHCI/7cups-summer/data/nlu.md

 ## intent: giving_information
 - Here's a self-help guide for getting through breakups that might be helpful for you https://www.7cups.com/breakup-advice/
 - 7 cups has a really great link on how to deal with breakups- would you like me to send it to you?
-- Sorry, this situation is beyound my ability.
+- Sorry, this situation is beyond my ability.
 I will make a referral to professional therapist as soon as possible.

 ## intent: clarification